errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 While the items from the `[Core]` section tell Err where to find the code, the `[Python]` section tells Err which versions of Python your plugin is compatible with.
-As you are probably aware, Err runs on both 2.7 and 3.\ *x* versions of Python, but maintaining compatibilty to both can take some time and effort however.
+As you are probably aware, Err runs on both 2.7 and 3.\ *x* versions of Python, but maintaining compatibility to both can take some time and effort however.
 Effort you might not want to put into your own plugins.